MyOctagon/Teko/README.md

 Any one can make pull requests to this language and if they are good then they will be added to the language.
 So anyone can contribute by adding, removing or changing words, grammars or any other things.

 The advantages of this method of language development is that the changes are recorded and so a research on the language evolution is not necessary as the changes will be recorded on each change and the language can be developed quickly as the changes will not take long time to be widespread.
-As anyone can see the
+As anyone can see the central rule set anytime to know about the changes.